 Scholars in grades K-5 receive enrichment services weekly from the TAG resource teacher.
-During their weekly experience, they are given advance content instruction in math and reading, participate in exercises to build higher level thinking and creativity, explore and learn through Type 1, Type 2, and Type 3 experiences, as well as prepare for several local, state, and national academic competitions.
+During their weekly experience, they are given advanced content instruction in all areas, participate in exercises to build higher-level thinking and creativity, and explore and learn through different experiences.
+All identified TAG and HIgh Potential students are pulled 4 hours every week for enrichment.

-Students have the opportunity to explore their passions through Type 3 School Wide Enrichment Model projects.
+Students have the opportunity to explore their passions through Type 3 Schoolwide Enrichment Model (SEM) projects.
 The Schoolwide Enrichment Model was designed by Joseph Renzulli, a pioneer in the field of Gifted Education.
-Through their in class Type 1 and Type 2 experiences, students are exposed to a wide array of topics and methods of doing.
-Should one of those experiences spark an intrinsic interest in a scholar, they are encouraged to extend their learning through in depth research in which they design a project to show their learning.
-This style of learning while doing promotes innovation as scholars work to solve real world problems that they are passionate about.
+Students are able to join different classes that spark their interests.
+These classes meet once a week for different creative projects and activities.
+This style of learning while doing promotes innovation as scholars work to solve real-world problems they are passionate about.